 “It’s Only for the Wealthy”

 By understanding the realities of estate planning, you can make informed decisions that protect your family’s future.
-It’s not just about wealth; it’s about ensuring your wishes are respected and your loved ones are cared for.
+It’s not just about wealth — it’s about ensuring your wishes are respected, your loved ones are cared for, and your assets aren’t unnecessarily lost to tax, care fees, or family disputes.

 The Process of Estate Planning

 The estate planning process involves several critical steps, including assessing your assets, choosing your executors, and drafting a will.
-It’s a journey that requires careful consideration and professional guidance to ensure that your wishes are respected and your loved ones are protected.
+Beyond a will, it also involves considering whether trusts and Lasting Powers of Attorney should form part of your plan.
+It’s a process that requires careful consideration and specialist guidance to ensure that your wishes are respected and your loved ones are protected.

 Assessing Your Assets

 The first step in estate planning is to take stock of your assets.
-This includes properties, savings, investments, and any other possessions of value.
-Understanding the full scope of your estate is crucial for making informed decisions about how to distribute your assets after you’re gone.
+This includes properties, savings, investments, pensions, life insurance policies, and any other possessions of value.
+Understanding the full scope of your estate is crucial — not just for deciding how to distribute it, but for calculating your potential IHT liability.

-It’s also important to consider any debts or liabilities that may impact your estate.
+It’s also important to consider any debts or liabilities (such as mortgages) that may reduce the net value of your estate.
+Remember that from April 2027, inherited pensions will also become liable for IHT — so your pension pot should be included in your assessment.
 By getting a clear picture of your financial situation, you can make more effective plans for the future.

 Choosing Your Executors

 Executors are the individuals responsible for carrying out the instructions in your will.
-Choosing the right people for this role is vital, as they will be tasked with managing your estate and ensuring that your wishes are carried out.
+Choosing the right people for this role is vital, as they will be tasked with applying for the Grant of Probate, managing your estate, paying any IHT due, and ensuring that your wishes are carried out.

-When selecting executors, consider their organisational skills, financial acumen, and ability to make tough decisions.
+When selecting executors, consider their organisational skills, financial acumen, and ability to make tough decisions under pressure.
 It’s also wise to choose people who are likely to outlive you and are willing to take on the responsibilities involved.
+You can appoint up to four executors, and it’s good practice to name at least two.
+If you prefer, a professional executor such as a solicitor can be appointed — though be aware that professional executors typically charge fees based on a percentage of the estate value or an hourly rate, which can run into thousands of pounds.

 Drafting a Will

 Drafting a will is a fundamental part of the estate planning process.
-Your will outlines how you want your assets to be distributed and can include specific instructions for your funeral and other final wishes.
+Your will outlines how you want your assets to be distributed, appoints guardians for minor children, and names your executors.
+However, a will alone does not protect your assets from IHT, care fees, or divorce — it is simply a set of instructions that takes effect after your death and must go through probate.

-To create a valid will, you must be of sound mind and follow the legal formalities required in the UK.
-It’s advisable to seek the assistance of a solicitor to ensure that your will is properly executed and legally binding.
+To create a valid will in England and Wales, you must be 18 or over, of sound mind, and the will must be signed in the presence of two witnesses who also sign.
+It’s strongly advisable to seek the assistance of a solicitor or specialist estate planner to ensure that your will is properly drafted and legally valid.
+A poorly drafted will — or one that doesn’t work alongside trusts and other planning tools — can be worse than having no will at all.

-By following these steps and seeking professional guidance, you can create a comprehensive estate plan that protects your assets and ensures your wishes are respected.
+By following these steps and seeking specialist guidance, you can create a comprehensive estate plan that goes beyond a simple will — one that truly protects your assets and ensures your wishes are respected.

 Legal Tools for Estate Planning